 Formerly he was the Director of Clinical Quality and Safety for NSW Health, responsible for leading the development and implementation of the state-wide clinical quality and patient safety framework standards guidelines, and indicators to improve clinical health care safety and quality for patients of NSW the public health system where he was responsible for shaping the state and national agendas for clinical health care safety and quality through provision of expert advice to the NSW Health Management Board and the NSW Minister of Health; and by representing the views and interests of NSW Health in state and national forums.

 Dr Duncan Craig – Membership Chair

 Dr Duncan Craig currently works for the Australian Department of Agriculture and Water Resources.
 Previously he was Principal Microbiologist Food Standards Australia New Zealand (FSANZ).
 He joined FSANZ in 2003 and was Principal Microbiologist and Manager of the Risk Assessment Microbiology Section from 2009 to 2016.
 He lead a team of scientific staff that undertake microbiological risk assessments to inform development of national food standards.
-This includes the completion of complex through-chain risk assessments for the dairy, poultry, egg, meat and seafood industries.
+This included the completion of complex through-chain risk assessments for the dairy, poultry, egg, meat and seafood industries.
 Dr Craig also provided expert advice for the coordination of national food incidents, imported food and surveillance activities.
 He has delivered a number of international training courses on microbiological risk assessment and undertaken consultations for the World Health Organization and the Food and Agriculture Organization.
 He has qualifications and experience in the field of environmental health.
 He obtained his PhD from Flinders University, with research in the area of water microbiology and risk assessment.